Brazilian Air Force: Developments

 In the early 2000s, with renewed economic stability, the FAB underwent an extensive renewal of its inventory through several acquisition programs, the most ambitious of which was the acquisition of 36 new front-line interceptor aircraft to replace the aged Mirage III in the FABs inventory.
 Known in the late 1990s as the F-X Project, the program was postponed during the presidential mandate of Fernando Henrique Cardoso, who in the end of 2002 left the decision for his successor, Luís Inácio ‘Lula’ da Silva, who postponed it again in 2003 and 2004.
 It was cancelled in 2005.

 On July 15, 2005, one agreement was set with the French government for the transfer of twelve Dassault Mirage 2000s (ten "C" and two "B" versions) second-hand ex-Armée de L'Air.
 Known as F-2000s in Brazil, the first two aircraft arrived at Anápolis Air Base on September 4, 2006.

-In 2007, Brazilian Air Force's Institute for Advanced Studies started development for the 14-X, a hypersonic scramjet prototype envisaged to fly at 30 km of altitude at 3 km/s, corresponding to Mach number 10.
+In 2007, Brazilian Air Force's Institute for Advanced Studies started development for the 14-X, a hypersonic scramjet prototype envisaged to fly at 30 km (98,425ft) of altitude at 3 km/s (6,710 mph), corresponding to Mach number 10.
 In March 2012 a Mach 7 variation has been suggested, named as 14-X S.